 10. Slipcovers should be dry-cleaned to prolong their life and appearance.
 This will preserve the hand of the fabric and reduce the risk of shrinkage.
 A wet slipcover is very heavy and stresses the seams.

 To get an idea of slipcover prices, click here.
 If you have an usual piece, take a picture of it and email the photo(s), along with your name, phone numbers, and a short message to email@example.com.
-She will email an estimate (labor and yardage) back to you…FREE…within 3 business days.
-Or, you can call her at 614-771-9900.
+We will email an estimate (labor and yardage) back to you.
+Or, you can call us at 614-771-9900.